shnikola/til/self/citati.md

 "Never go to sea with two chronometers; take one or three."

+"I've been lucky with gambling - I've never won."

+"For a language to become immortal, it has to die."

+"Only imperfect beings can make art because art begins in what is broken."

 "Doing the master is to understand that you don't know anything.
 Doing your doctorate is to learn the others know nothing as well."

 "A fit body, a calm mind, a house full of love.
 These things cannot be bought - they must be earned."